MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/security-and-compliance/set-up-multi-factor-authentication.md

 description: "Learn how to set up multi-factor authentication for Office 365 users and manage the user settings. "
 ---

-# Set up multi-factor authentication for Office 365 users
+# Set up multi-factor authentication

 This article describes how to set up multi-factor authentication (MFA) for Office 365 users.
 For more information about MFA, see [Plan for multi-factor authentication for Office 365 Deployments](multi-factor-authentication-plan.md) and [How Azure multi-factor authentication works](https://go.microsoft.com/fwlink/p/?LinkId=627437).